How to Choose an Egg Donor as a Gay Couple in Texas

-Choosing an egg donor is one of the most significant — and sometimes overwhelming — steps in the surrogacy journey for gay couples.
+Choosing an egg donor is one of the most significant — and sometimes overwhelming — steps in the surrogacy process for gay couples.
 You're selecting the person who will contribute half of your child's genetic material, and there are more options than you might expect.
 Here's what you need to know.

 Where to find egg donors